adityasharma214/React/README.md

   b.
 A paragraph with a little blurb about yourself
   c.
 An ordered or unordered list of the top 3 vacation spots you'd like to visit Render an instance of that functional component to the browser

+5) Moving the functional component into a separate file.